xaunvih/webpack-load-ondemand/README.md

 exports.JsonpScriptSrcPlugin = JsonpScriptSrcPlugin;
 ```

-And, add it to webpack config as plugin:
+And, add it to webpack configuration as plugin:

 ```js
 ...